Don't Panic! A Web-surfer's Guide to Online Security

 At the very least, two-factor authentication should enabled for sites and services that are common attack vectors such as email, social media, and file hosting.
 Enabling two-factor authentication varies from site-to-site, but you can find online tutorials for some of the widely used sites.

 While some sites offer SMS text messages as a form of two-factor authentication, this is less secure than most other methods.
-Last year, Black Lives Matter activist DeRay McKesson’s Twitter account was compromised when hackers were able to convince Verizon to change the SIM card for his phone to one that they controlled, enabling them to intercept his text messages and authorize access to his account.
+In 2016, Black Lives Matter activist DeRay McKesson’s Twitter account was compromised when hackers were able to convince Verizon to change the SIM card for his phone to one that they controlled, enabling them to intercept his text messages and authorize access to his account.

 For added security that doesn’t require a phone, another good option is to use a USB security key for two-factor authentication.
 Google, Facebook, GitHub, Docker, Dropbox, and Salesforce all support the FIDO U2F standard, which means that you can validate logins by simply plugging a security key like the Yubikey into your computer’s USB port.
 Because they’re inexpensive, easy-to-use, and secure, U2F security keys are an increasingly attractive option, especially as they are supported by more sites and software applications.

 If your computer, smartphone, or device is lost or stolen, you don’t want someone else to be able to access the information on it.
 In addition to making sure your device is locked with a secure password or passcode that’s at least six characters, you also need to have encryption enabled in order to ensure data security.